 - National, state, and local trade association governance, operations and contracting

-Larry was one of the drafters of the Model Nonprofit Corporation Act, Third Edition and currently serves as Chair of the Model Nonprofit Corporation Act Subcommittee of the American Bar Association's Business Law Section, and is chairing the effort to revise and update that model statute.
+Larry led the successful five-year effort to prepare and issue the Model Nonprofit Corporation Act, Third Edition, currently serves as Chair of the Model Nonprofit Corporation Act Subcommittee of the American Bar Association’s Business Law Section, and is chairing the effort to revise and update that model statute.

-Larry has experience as a board chair, nonprofit president, officer and board member.
-He served as Chair of the Board of Managers of The Philadelphia Foundation, a community foundation with approximately $400 million in assets.
+Larry has experience as a board chair, nonprofit president, officer, and board member.
+He served as Chair of Philadelphia Foundation’s Board of Managers.
+Philadelphia Foundation is a community foundation with over $700 million in assets.
 He currently is Chair Emeritus of that foundation.
-In addition he served as the elected Chancellor (president) of the 13,000-attorney Philadelphia Bar Association.
+In addition, he served as the elected Chancellor (president) of the 11,000-attorney Philadelphia Bar Association.